-In addition to Professor of International Politics at UNSW Canberra, until July 2018 she was Associate Director (Politics & Ethics) of UNSW’s Australian Centre for Cyber Security, Director of Research for the School of Humanities and Social Sciences, and Convenor of the International Ethics Research Group.
+While at UNSW Canberra, she was also Associate Director (Politics & Ethics) of UNSW’s Australian Centre for Cyber Security, Director of Research and Associate Head of School for the School of Humanities and Social Sciences, and Convenor of the International Ethics Research Group.
 She is past Chair of the International Ethics Section of the International Studies Association (2008-10), and has served as an elected member of its Governing Council (2014-16) and as a member of its Executive Committee (2015-16).
-She has been Lurie-Murdoch Senior Research Fellow in Global Ethics (2008-10) and Honorary Professor (2010-12) at RMIT University in Melbourne, Visiting Scholar at Sydney University (2011-12), Senior Research Associate in International Politics at Aberystwyth University (2013-14), and Visiting Research Fellow in the Department of Politics and International Relations at the University of Oxford (2016).
-In March 2016 she was awarded UNSW Canberra’s ‘Dorothy Green Award for outstanding contributions to research by a female academic’.
+She has been Lurie-Murdoch Senior Research Fellow in Global Ethics (2008-10) and Honorary Professor (2010-12) at RMIT University in Melbourne, Visiting Scholar at Sydney University (2011), Senior Research Associate in International Politics at Aberystwyth University (2013-14), and Visiting Research Fellow in the Department of Politics and International Relations at the University of Oxford (2016).
+In 2016 she was awarded UNSW Canberra’s ‘Dorothy Green Award for outstanding contributions to research by a female academic’.

-- moral agency and responsibility in relation to formal organisations in world politics (such as states, multinational corporations and intergovernmental organisations);
+• moral agency and responsibility in relation to formal organisations in world politics (such as states, multinational corporations and intergovernmental organisations);

 • the ethics of war;

-• cosmopolitan theories and their critics; norms and cyber security;
+• cosmopolitan theories and their critics;

 • joint action and shared responsibility;

 • the ethics of intelligence collection;

 Highly respected Professor of International Politics Toni Erskine has joined The Australian National University (ANU) Coral Bell School of Asia Pacific Affairs as its new Director and hit the groun